 Make it easy for contacts to unsubscribe from your emails

-Hiding the unsubscribe link, or making the process difficult, will only result in poor deliverability for you.
-If contacts cannot find a way to unsubscribe, they’ll mark your email as spam which can get you blacklisted.
+Hiding your unsubscribe link, or making the process difficult, will only result in poor deliverability for you.
+If contacts cannot find a way to unsubscribe, they’ll mark your email as spam which can get you blocklisted.